Vallek/webdevtips/_posts/en/2023-05-13-openssl-local-server-with-https.md

 It will ask you to enter several parameters such as name, country.
 It seems that you can enter any except Common Name.
 Here you need `127.0.0.1` for the local server.

-Then install the server.
-I did work right away for me.
+Then install the server. [http-server](https://www.npmjs.com/package/http-server) did work right away for me.
 For live server, you need to write a config with file paths.

 `npm install --global http-server`